cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2008-08-13-get-more-speed-with-your-maven2-build.md

 - More memory for #Maven process, change the launcher of eclipse to set MAVEN\_OPTS like this:
     -DMAVEN\_OPTS=”-Xms64m –Xmx128m”
-- Use the latest version of #Maven, but **be careful of regressions**! the latest as for today is 2.0.9
+- Use the latest version of #Maven, but be careful of regressions! the latest as for today is 2.0.9
 - There is a patch available for #Maven 2.0.9, which speed up build by 40%.
 It is just simply day and
     night! try it, you’ll love it!
 Basically Don Brown alter MAVEN2 2.0.9 to
     - use HTTP connection pooling !